-The Vancouver Aquarium is located in Stanley Park, a beautiful green space named the world’s number one park jutting out into the ocean in downtown Vancouver.
-As Scarlett and I wandered around the very busy space, I was impressed at their efforts to maintain a positive image, given how difficult it is to fight constant rumors against animal rights activists and people who believe aquariums do more harm than good.
+The Vancouver Aquarium is located in Stanley Park, a beautiful green space named the world's number one park jutting out into the ocean in downtown Vancouver.
+As we wandered around the very busy aquarium, I was impressed at their efforts to maintain a positive image, given how difficult it is to fight constant rumors against animal rights activists and people who believe aquariums do more harm than good.

 I have watched the documentary Blackfish, telling the story of the killer whale Tilikum at Seaworld.
-I firmly believe in the wrongdoing of Seaworld in this case with the devastating tale of Tilikum’s trainers and it hurts my heart to think of the resulting deaths.
+I firmly believe that in this case, Seaworld was in the wrong.
+The devastating tale of Tilikum's trainers hurts my heart to think of the resulting deaths.
 However, I also firmly believe that there are aquariums out there that are not like that at all.

 Although misinformation is constantly spread, Van Aqua does not support drive fisheries.
 Two Pacific white-sided dolphins live at the aquarium but they were not taken from a drive fishery, nor purchased, nor replaced.
 In fact, they were rescued off the coast of Japan from a tangled fishing net and were rehabilitated.
-They there then deemed non-releasable due to their injuries so now live safely and healthily in Vancouver.
+Then, due to their severe injuries, they were deemed non-releasable so now live safely and healthily in the Vancouver Aquarium.